 - Form implementation (Use POST rather than GET)

 - Keywords for targeting purposes

 Form implementation (Use POST rather than GET)

-Background: Some sites, especially those with user profiles or user login, use URL patterns that include PII as part of the design.
-For instance, a log-in site might have a link "My Settings" page with a URL like
+Some sites, especially those with user profiles or user login, use URL patterns that include PII as part of the design.
+For instance, a log-in site might have a "My Settings" page with a URL such as:

-Classification check: Navigate around the site and observe the URLs for PII.
-The most common links/pages with PII include profile pages, settings, account, notifications/alerts, messaging/mail, registration/signups, login, and other links that appear to associated with the user's information.
+Navigate around the site and observe the URLs for PII.
+The most common pages with PII in the URL string include profile pages, settings, account, notifications/alerts, messaging/mail, registration/signups, login, and other links that appear to be associated with the user's information.

 email@example.com could be changed to

 43231 is a number that uniquely identifies the account with address